What is U Non-Immigrant Visa?

 - The crime occurred within the United States or violated the law of the United States.

 - You are admissible to the United States.
-You may apply for a waiver on if you were not admissible.
+You may apply for a waiver if inadmissible.

 - Discussing in detail the time frame and process/cost involved.